Danish Prosecution Service

-The Danish Prosecution Service comprises the Director of Public Prosecutions (Rigsadvokaten), the regional prosecutors (Statsadvokaterne) and on the lowest level the chief police constables (Politimestrene).
+The Danish Prosecution Service (Danish: anklagemyndigheden) is the Danish public entity who is responsible for the prosecution of criminal charges.
+It consists of the Director of Public Prosecutions (Rigsadvokaten), the regional prosecutors (Statsadvokaterne) and on the lowest level the chief police constables (Politimestrene).

 Purpose

 It is the duty of the Prosecution Service to attend to cases as quickly as possible.
 The Prosecution Service must make sure that offenders are called to account in accordance with the law, but must also ensure that innocent persons are not prosecuted.

 Structure

 Director of Public Prosecutions

 The Director of Public Prosecutions is head of the Prosecution Service, and he conducts prosecutions in criminal cases before the Supreme Court.

 Regional Public Prosecutors

 Regional public prosecutors attend to criminal cases before the High Courts and superintend the chief constables.
 It is also regional public prosecutors who deal with complaints against the police and cases concerning compensation for decisions made by chief constables in criminal prosecutions.
 The Public Prosecutor for Serious Economic Crime attends to cases involving serious financial crime, on a national basis.
 The Special International Crimes Office attends to crimes committed by foreigners outside Denmark.